John Bahnsen: Retirement

 Retiring in 1986, Bahnsen returned to West Point, where his wife Peggy was the first woman to serve as a regimental tactical officer (RTO), placing her in command of one-quarter of the Corps of Cadets.
 He was employed as a Program Manager at BDM Corporation, and then formed his own firm, Bahnsen, Inc., which performed consulting services for military and defense contractors.

 After his wife's retirement, the Bahnsens settled in her hometown, New Cumberland, West Virginia.
-In addition to operating the Miller Family Farm, they have been active in the Republican Party, and both served on the state Republican Committee.
-They are participants in Camp Lincoln, a week-long summer camp for West Virginia teenagers.
+In addition to operating the Miller Family Farm, they were active in the Republican Party, and both served on the state Republican Committee.
+They were participants in Camp Lincoln, a week-long summer camp for West Virginia teenagers.

-Bahnsen built a wildlife habitat in one of the farm's wooded areas, and raises corn and milo to feed the quail, doves, pheasants, and deer that live on the property.
-The Bahnsens maintain a stream-fed pond for fishing.
-He raises and trains English pointers, hosts an annual invitation-only dove shoot, and hunts fast-flying birds in the Midwest each year.
+Bahnsen built a wildlife habitat in one of the farm's wooded areas, and raised corn and milo to feed the quail, doves, pheasants, and deer that lived on the property.
+The Bahnsens maintained a stream-fed pond for fishing.
+He raised and trained English pointers, hosted an annual invitation-only dove shoot, and hunted fast-flying birds in the Midwest each year.

-Bahnsen is reportedly a breakfast regular at John's Home Cooking, a New Cumberland landmark.

-Active in his West Point class reunions and other events, Bahnsen gives lectures on leadership to Army audiences.
-"Papa John", as he is known to his grandchildren (especially Jon Bradley), frequently travels to Rochelle to visit with his family, including ex-wife Pat, with whom he maintains an amicable relationship.
+Active in his West Point class reunions and other events, Bahnsen gave lectures on leadership to Army audiences.
+He died from heart failure at his home in Rochelle, Georgia, on February 21, 2024, at the age of 89.